The world is a beautiful place, and every corner is worth the shot.

 Whether you are a professional or budding photographer, there are different types of lenses that you can choose from.

-Also called prime lens, it has a steady focal length, typically 35mm or 50mm.
-The 35mm focal length imitates the image that the human eye sees.
+(The 35mm focal length imitates the image that the human eye sees.)

 While a fixed lens is very easy to use, one drawback is that it doesn’t feature zoom capability.
 Compared to other lenses, a fixed lens produces higher-quality images.
 It has a wide maximum aperture, which is great for portrait photography.